sailoog/openplotter-documentation/en/sdr_ais.md

 * vhf radio
 * data

-Be sure that the rtl2832u isn't used by openplotter or another application.
+Be sure that the rtl2832u isn't used by openplotter or any other application.
-It does consume much processor power.
-Other processes could be negative affected.
+**It does consume much processor power.
+Other processes could be negative affected.**

+Settings

+* configure I/O devices            Input rate 240000

+* Receiver Option                     Mode WFM \(mono\)    FM radio

+                                                        Narrow FM                  FM marine

 # wireless temperature sensors